Pylons/pyramid/docs/narr/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When writing web applications, it is often important to have your code run at a
 specific point in the lifecycle of a request.
-In Pyramid, you can accomplish
+In :app:`Pyramid`, you can
-this using *subscribers* and *events*.
+accomplish this using *subscribers* and *events*.

 For example, you might have a job that needs to be done each time your
-application handles a new request.
-Pyramid emits a ``NewRequest`` event at this
+application handles a new request. :app:`Pyramid` emits a ``NewRequest`` event
-point in the request handling lifecycle.
-You can register your code as a
+at this point in the request handling lifecycle.
+You can register your code as
-subscriber to this event using a clear, declarative style:
+a subscriber to this event using a clear, declarative style:

 .. code-block:: python